shabtayger/Getting-and-Cleaning-Data/CodeBook.md

 - Statistical moments: 'mean' is the mean of the measured feature, 'std' is the standard deviation of the measured feature
 - 'frequency' is a frequency in the time domain

-Please note:
+Data units:
 ------------
-Features are normalized and bounded within [-1,1] Examples
+Features are normalized and bounded within [-1,1].
+Therefore, measurements results can be treated as pure numbers Examples
 --------
 - Variable 'time.body.gyroscope.std.z' is the mean of the time domain body gyroscope z component standard deviation, taken over all measurements of a subject's single activity